-A car fire can be catastrophic – leading to explosions, serious burns and fatalities.
-Although this is an uncommon occurrence, all drivers should understand the main causes of vehicle fires and how to avoid them.
+A car fire can be catastrophic, causing serious burns, amputations, and fatalities.
+Although they are not a common occurrence, all drivers should understand the leading causes of vehicle fires and how to avoid them.

 Most car fires involve one or more of these factors:

-Let’s take a closer look at five common causes of vehicle fires:
+Let’s take a closer look at five of the most common causes of vehicle fires:

-If the manufacturer or National Highway Traffic Safety Administration receives reports of a dangerous vehicle defect, car owners affected should receive a recall notice.
+If the manufacturer or National Highway Traffic Safety Administration (NHTSA) receives reports of a dangerous vehicle defect, car owners affected should receive a recall notice.
 However, this does not always happen.
-You can check if your vehicle has been recalled by visiting SaferCar.gov.
+You can check with NHTSA to see if there is a recall on your vehicle.

-Most fluid-related fires start under the hood, though some, such as those related to fuel and brake fluid, may occur at any point in the vehicle.
+Most fluid-related fires start under the hood, although some, such as those related to fuel and brake fluid, may occur at any point in the vehicle.
 Responsible maintenance and safe driving practices will prevent most fluid-related fires in most cases.

 For a free legal consultation, call 800-537-8185